hbahadirsahin/nlp-experiments-in-pytorch/README.md

   - I will save my experiment results in Wiki, too.
   - While trying to figure out how to use README and Wiki more efficiently, I will figure better things out hopefully =)
 - As you may noticed, TextCNN experiments are finished.
 I will continue with LSTM/GRU experiments (first, I have to figure out a good parameter set =)).

+### Update 12-02-2019

+- Since I separated classification and NER trainers/evaluators, I decided to create "scorer" folder to prevent bloating "utils.py" with metric calculation functions.
+ - "scorer/" will contain current and future metric calculation methods (not giving too much details, since you can always check it =)).
+- I encountered some bugs in NER training and evaluation processes due to save/load functionalities.
+Hopefully, I fully fixed them. but if anyone out there reading this and using this repository, if you find any bugs, just let me know.
+- Made some minor changes in namings and indexing (not much crucial stuff, details can be found in git commit message).
+- Personal life issues still continues, hence slow development-slow experiment mode still continues.

 ## References for Code Development